irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 This change also allows you to calculate damage resistances and breakpoints (mostly for Death Sentence difficulty) easier.

 <ins>Critical hits</ins>
 Critical hits will now always deal 2.25x damage, instead of multiplying your damage by enemy's headshot multiplier.
 This change effectively buffs them, since 80% of enemies you are dealing with have 2x headshot multipliers now.
 This does however nerf crits against bulldozers, which was the main reason for this change.
+The only exception to this rule are enemy turrets that take 10x damage from crits, to match vanilla behaviour.

 <ins>Other</ins>
 Vehicle FOV was changed from base 75 to 90 - you can change it in mod options in game.